GANGJUBAI/Data-Compression/README.md

      sh runBFPRTrand.sh
      sh runBFPRTrand_float.sh
  ```

  4. If you would like to view the results by figures, we also provide the python scripts.

     Note that you should modify **"nama_hat"** in python files according to the actual path.

+## Documentation
+More information and experimental results can be found in the following paper:
+* Fenfang Li, Huizhang Luo, Junqi Wang, Yida Li, Zhuo Tang, and Kenli Li.
+AMP: Total Variation Reduction for Lossless Compression via Approximate Median-based Preconditioning [J].
+ACM Transactions on Embedded Computing Systems (TEPS).
+Just Accepted, 2023.

+**If you use AMP in your work, please cite the paper above.**